quantopian/zipline/docs/source/development-guidelines.rst

    $ pip install -r ./etc/requirements_docs.in -c ./etc/requirements_locked.txt

-If you would like to use Anaconda, please follow `the installation guide <https://www.zipline.io/install#managing-conda-environments>`_ utill ``source activate env_zipline``, then run the command above.
+If you would like to use Anaconda, please follow :ref:`the installation guide<managing-conda-environments>` to create and activate an environment, and then run the command above.

 To build and view the docs locally, run: